grammyjs/website/site/docs/resources/faq.md

 You can't.

 Telegram does not store the messages for your bot.
-There is no way to obtain the data, because it is not there.

 Instead, you need to wait for new messages/channel posts to arrive, and store the messages in your database.
 You can then load the chat history from your database.